Last updated: November 18, 2011

 Artist image of the the Solar and Heliospheric Observatory (SOHO).

 Nearly 20 other satellites managed by multiple space agencies, including Japan and India, are monitoring the Sun.
 On the ground, NASA's Space Environment Center tracks most of these probes.
-In the event of a strong CME heading towards Earth, it's the center's job to alert power grid operators and satellite controllers worldwide.
-In a severe solar storm, a wave of solar flare activity precedes the arrival of the CME, whose charged particles travel more slowly through space.
+In the event that a strong CME starts heading towards our planet, it's the center's job to alert power grid operators and satellite controllers worldwide.

 - - -